 The Academic Dean will undertake an initial assessment of the validity of the appeal and advise the student accordingly.
 In the light of this advice, the student should decide whether s/he wishes to proceed with the appeal.

 Alternatively, the student may decide to withdraw his or her appeal and/or lodge a complaint in accordance with the College's complaints procedure.
-For appeals concerning grade assignment in non validated courses, the department head/area coordinator may form a departmental committee to review the student assessment and propose a decision on the grade.
+For appeals concerning grade assignment in non validated courses, the department head/area coordinator may form a departmental committee to review the student assessment and propose to the Academic Council a decision on the grade.

 In the event that the student decides to proceed with the appeal, a subcommittee of the Academic Council will be convened no later than three weeks after receiving the student's decision to continue with the appeal.
 The membership of the subcommittee shall not include any member of faculty or the administration who has been involved in the assessment of the student or who is a member of the relevant Board of Examiners.
+For non-validated courses, the Academic Council will decide on the student's final grade and will inform the student, the professor and the academic dean.